Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 <p class="caption">(\#fig:chonedatabi)Four categories of reporting</p>
 </div>

-The first stop is reactive reporting  _Description_ and _Diagnosis_.
+The first stop is reactive reporting: _Description_ and _Diagnosis_.
 Once you have your data structured appropriately, you can produce backward-looking reports.
 These reports are typically the bread and butter of a Business Intelligence department.
 For example, you are answering questions about how much a rep sold or how many tickets were sold during a specific time frame.

-_Prediction_ and _Perscription_ are forward looking.
+_Prediction_ and _Prescription_ are forward-looking.
 You might integrate predictive models into your reporting that indicate whether sales goals will likely be met.
 We'll talk about how that might be accomplished in the next section. _Prescriptive_ reports might tell you what you should do about a problem once it has been diagnosed.
 In our context, a prescriptive report might enable a manager to reroute marketing dollars to more efficient channels.
 For instance, the report could identify diminishing returns on marketing spend through a particular social channel and suggest one with demonstrably greater efficiency.

 #### Business Intelligence data structure